 Pelvic organ prolapse occurs when the bladder, uterus or rectum slips out of place down into the vagina.

-Bladder prolapse, also called a cystocele or anterior vaginal wall prolapse is when the bladder loses its support and slips down and bulges into the front wall of the vagina, pushing it down.
+Bladder prolapse, also called a cystocele or anterior vaginal wall prolapse, is when the bladder loses its support, slips down and bulges into the front wall of the vagina, pushing it down.

-Uterine prolapse is when the uterus loses support and slips down into the vagina.
+Uterine prolapse is when the uterus looses support and slips down into the vagina.

-A rectocele, also called a posterior vaginal wall prolapse, is when the rectum looses its support and slips down and bulges into the back wall of the vagina, pushing it down.
+A rectocele, also called a posterior vaginal wall prolapse, is when the rectum loses its support, slips down and bulges into the back wall of the vagina, pushing it down.
 It then forms a pocket that stool can get trapped in.

 Symptoms can include: